Owez/stytch/README.md

 # Stytch Rust

-Unofficial glue wrapper to use the basic email flow of Stytch inside of Rust
+Unofficial library to use the Stych email flow in Rust

 ## Usage